KFC (Kentucky Fried Chicken) Potato Salad

 Menu Description: "Tossed with orange peel and chili peppers for a spicy/citrus combination."

 Several of P.F.
 Chang's top-selling items are similar in preparation technique: bite-size pieces of meat are lightly breaded and wok-seared in oil, then doused with a secret sauce mixture.
-This P.F.
-Chang's copycat recipe is made the same way.
+This dish is made the same way.
 The heat in the citrusy sauce comes from chili garlic sauce, which you'll find in the aisle with the Asian foods in your supermarket—the rest of the sauce ingredients are common stuff.
 The orange peel is julienned into thin strips before adding it to the dish.
 Since the flavor from the peel is so strong, we won't need to add it until the end.
-Cook up some white or brown rice to serve alongside this dish and get the chopsticks ready
+Cook up some white or brown rice to serve alongside your homemade P.F.
+Chang's Orange Peel chicken and get the chopsticks ready

 Source: Top Secret Restaurant Recipes 2 by Todd Wilbur.

 Of the four salads on Wendy's new Garden Sensations menu, this is the one that gets all the cloning requests.
 It's the sesame dressing that everyone's nuts about.
-The formula below gives you a nice 1 1/2 cups of the delicious stuff, so it'll fit perfectly into a standard dressing cruet.
-Once you've got your dressing made, building the rest of the salad is a breeze.
+My Wendy's sesame dressing recipe below gives you a nice 1 1/2 cups of the delicious stuff, so it'll fit perfectly into a standard dressing cruet.
+Once you've got your dressing made, building the Mandarin chicken salad is a breeze.